saurav266/portfolio-experience-unleasher/README.md

 ## I want to use a custom domain - is that possible?

 If you're using GitHub Pages or Netlify, you can set up a custom domain through their interface.
 For Lovable deployments, we don't support custom domains (yet).
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Visit our docs for more details: